 Which framework have you been using for your projects?
 What are your thoughts on these frameworks?
+Maybe you've dabbled with TDD?
 Let me know in comments below.
 Hit the Like and Share button below if you found this article helpful.

 A permanent job offers a sense of safety, comfort and a secure future.
 Nevertheless, we see people constantly taking the plunge into contract jobs, leaving their permanent position behind.
 So why do people do that?